percona/percona-toolkit/docs/user/pt-sift.rst

 *******************

-This tool requires Bash v3 or newer.
+This tool requires Bash v3 and the following programs: pt-diskstats, pt-pmp, pt-mext, and align (from Aspersa).
+If these programs are not in your PATH, they will be fetched from the Internet if curl is available.

 ****